United Kingdom Scenic Drives

 The Northumberland Coast:

-This is a very pretty part of the UK and perfect for a ramble along less-busy roads.
+This is a very pretty part of the UK and perfect for a drive along less-busy roads.
 This is the most-northern part of England, and the Northumberland Heritage Coast Drive is filled with wonderfully intact ancient castles, like Warkworth, Bamburgh and Alnwick castle.
 The surrounding landscape is quite rugged, and there are good sandy beaches and attractive market towns to visit along the way.
 It can be very crowded in high season, so preferably plan your trip outside of the UK school holidays.

 The Atlantic Highway – Devon and Cornwall: